The Beginner’s Guide to Marketing Your Website and Increasing Traffic

 Once your posts are live, it’s time to make people aware that they exist.
 That’s when it’s time to promote your posts, especially on social media.
 This will be much easier if you’ve already created a social media marketing strategy, as discussed above.

 The most crucial factor here is that your content is of high quality and is actually worth reading.
-No amount of optimization can cover for subpar content, so this should always be your number-one priority.
+No amount of optimization can cover for subpar content, so this should always be your No. 1 priority.

 4. Produce Branded Video Content